-Each student must complete a major in an academic area.
 If the major is in a single academic department, it will include a minimum of 23 semester credits of courses in the department plus additional requirements as stipulated.
 These may include specific courses, a specified number of credits in excess of 23 semester credit hours, courses in other departments, proficiency examinations, and other appropriate activities such as recitals, exhibitions and student teaching.

-Students may have more than one major providing they meet all of the requirements.
+Students may complete more than one major providing they meet all of the requirements.
 A department cannot require a minimum grade point average for a major nor require a student to take more than 53 credits from a single academic department.
 Not more than 60 credits from a single department will be accepted toward the minimum credits required for graduation except for the degrees of Bachelor of Music, Bachelor of Music Education and Bachelor of Science in Education.